 The Rhodes Trust is an educational charity whose principal activity is to support scholars selected from 14 constituencies in order to study at the University of Oxford.

-The committees of the Trustees (including some members who are not Trustees) are: Scholarship Committee, Finance and Investment Committee, Development Committee, and Governance Committee.
+The committees of the Trustees (including some members who are not Trustees) are: Academic Committee, Finance and Investment Committee, Audit and Risk Committee, Development Committee, and Governance Committee.
 For further details of the committees, click here.
 A Gift Policy Sub-committee of the Development Committee has also been formed.

 The Trust has from time to time made benefactions to support other educational purposes either at Oxford or in the countries in which it offers Scholarships.
 Currently, the Trust is not making benefactions other than the Scholarships.

 Sir John Hood KNZM (New Zealand & Worcester 1976), Chairman